AreaLayer/BitGuard-Android/README.md

 # BitGuard

-Bit Wallet manages RGB assets from issuance to spending and receiving, wrapping all functionality in a familiar-looking wallet application and abstracting away as many technical details as possible.
+BitGuard  manages RGB assets from issuance to spending and receiving, wrapping all functionality in a familiar-looking wallet application and abstracting away as many technical details as possible.